 A TENS unit can treat peripheral neuropathy.
 Peripheral neuropathy (7) is not typically a painful condition (though in some cases it can be).
-More often it is typified by numbness or a lack of feeling in the extremities.
+More often, it is typified by numbness or a lack of feeling in the extremities.
 There are too many potential causes of peripheral neuropathy to list here.
-But the good news is that it can sometimes be effectively treated by the use of a TENS unit.
+But the good news is that it can sometimes be effectively treated with a TENS unit.

 A TENS unit can relieve the pain and stiffness of arthritis.
 One of the most common uses for a TENS unit is to provide relief from the pain and stiffness associated with osteoarthritis (8) and rheumatoid arthritis (9).
 This is not to say that it can cure arthritis.
 It can’t.
 What it can do is provide some much needed pain relief.

 A TENS unit can help relieve menstrual cramps.
 Some women suffer dearly from menstrual cramps (10).
 And the search for relief can sometimes seem fruitless.
 Fortunately, research has demonstrated that TENS therapy can be effective in treating menstrual cramps (11).
 In fact many women participating in the research characterized the relief they got from TENS as being either good or excellent.